daphnesmit/prntr/README.md

 A tiny javascript library to help printing from the web.

 [Print.js](https://github.com/crabbly/print.js) but modern and maintained.

+*This initial version is a direct copy of Print.js but will be transformed into a type safe package.*

 🙏 Thank you [Rodrigo](https://github.com/crabbly) for all your hard work!